15 of the Oldest Artifacts Ever Discovered

 Sculpture representing a human: 40,000 years old

-There are several caves in a mountain range in southern Germany called the Swabian Jura that contain evidence of occupation by Ice Age Homo sapiens around 40,000 years ago—there are remains of campfires, tools, weapons, and jewelry, as well as figurines carved from mammoth ivory with stone tools.
+There are several caves in a mountain range in southern Germany called the Swabian Jura that contains evidence of occupation by Ice Age Homo sapiens around 40,000 years ago—there are remains of campfires, tools, weapons, and jewelry, as well as figurines carved from mammoth ivory with stone tools.
 The Venus of Hohle Fels, a 2.5-inch sculpture from that trove, is the first known example of a sculpture of a human figure.
 “You couldn’t get more female than this,” Nicholas Conard, the Ohio-born archaeologist whose University of Tübingen team found the statue, told Smithsonian.
 The Venus is a squat figure with very large breasts and genitalia and might have been a fertility symbol.
 Find out the ancient mysteries scientists still can’t explain.

 Stone tools in the Americas: 15,500 years old